If you log in to Camdram, you agree to:

-- You should use standard role titles where possible for production team.
+- You should use standard role titles where possible for band and production team members.

 - Humorous titles are fine provided they describe genuine participation (‘Technical Overlord’ is fine, for example).

-- In general, we don't permit a single person to have more than one profile on Camdram.
+- We don't permit a single person to have more than one profile on Camdram.

 Principle 2: Information on Camdram must be legal and reasonable

 We want Camdram to be inclusive and welcoming to all visitors.
 Legal action would probably force Camdram to shut down permanently.